 The Sheppard's Son

 What does that mean?
-Well what it means is "Death in the Shadows: The Sam Sheppard Story" is a movie which shifts between time periods as it tells the story from Sam's point of view.
+Well what it means is "Death in the Shadows: The Sam Sheppard Story" is a movie which shifts between differend eras as it tells the story from Sam's point of view.
 Early on we see his experiences as a 7 year old who gets woken up on that night in 1954 to see his father being arrested before going to live with his Uncle and then getting sent to a military academy.
-But through this we get to see the dramatization of the events as we see the media furore around the initial trial as his father is sentenced to life for murder.
+But through this we get to see the dramatization of the historic events as we see the media furore surrounding the initial trial as his father is sentenced to life for murder.
 We also see his father's life after he wins his appeal where he enters the world of wrestling after the medical community turned its back on him.

 But there is more and there is a side to "Death in the Shadows: The Sam Sheppard Story" which will not be for everyone as we have Sam feeling haunted by his father.
 This is shown by Sam often having conversations with his late father who appears to him and whilst it allows for Sam's inner turmoil to come to the surface it almost feels too literal when we see Sam and his father talking.
-Although it does mean that we have Henry Czerny and Peter Strauss sharing scenes which ironically are where "Death in the Shadows: The Sam Sheppard Story" is at its best as they bring to life the conflicted feelings which Sam feels.
+Although it does mean that we have Henry Czerny and Peter Strauss sharing scenes which ironically are where "Death in the Shadows: The Sam Sheppard Story" is at its best as they bring to life the conflicted feelings which Sam struggles with.
 In truth all the performances through out the movie are of a higher standard than you would usually see in a TV movie and the recreation of the various eras is also of a high standard.

 What this all boils down to is that "Death in the Shadows: The Sam Sheppard Story" is a fascinating drama which whilst having an issue or two has a great look, great pace and great performances which are much better than you expect from a TV movie.